-Dr Richard Di Natale is the leader of the Australian Greens.
-He was elected to the federal parliament in 2010 and re-elected in 2016.
-He was the first Greens’ first Victorian Senator.
-His portfolios include health, multiculturalism and sport.
+Dr Richard Di Natale was elected to the federal parliament in 2010 and re-elected in 2016.
+He was the Greens’ first Victorian Senator.
+His portfolios include health and multiculturalism.

 Richard's achievements in parliament so far include securing almost $5 billion towards Medicare-funded dentistry, winning a campaign to divest $250 million worth of tobacco stocks from the Future Fund, and spearheading campaigns into many issues of public significance such as dying with dignity, medicinal cannabis, and drug law reform.
 He is the co-convenor of the Parliamentary Friends for Drug Policy and Law Reform, the Parliamentary Friends of West Papua and the Parliamentary Friends of Medicine.

 Richard became leader of the Australian Greens in May 2015 following the retirement of Senator Christine Milne.
 In February 2020 he decided to step back to spend more time with his young family.
 Richard, his wife Lucy and two young boys live on a working farm in the foothills of Victoria's Otway Range.
 The son of Italian migrants, Richard grew up in Melbourne.
 He played VFA football for six years and is a former long-suffering Richmond Tigers fan.

 The choices we make reflect our values and aspirations.
 For those who choose for their precious places to be protected, for a smart economy based on education and innovation, for women to be safe to thrive and succeed in their chosen careers, for younger people to get a fair go in the housing market, for children and future generations, for a just settlement with Aboriginal and Torres Strait Islander peoples, for poverty alleviated not entrenched in our society, for equal access to first class education, health and social services, and for a vibrant, prosperous and creative Australia — your choice is the Greens